Binance Market Update (2022-08-28)

 Binance

-The global cryptocurrency market cap now stands at $0.97T, down by -0.72% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.97T, up by 0.53% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include LAZIO, PORTO, and ASR, up by 29%, 17%, and 10%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include DEXE, XEC, and LAZIO, up by 53%, 28%, and 26%, respectively.

 Top stories of the day: